Search This Blog

 Base slat edge refined

-To refine the edges of the base boards I drew a curve that when intersection each board would a 3 degrees from horizontal.
+To refine the edges of the base boards I drew a curve that when intersecting each board would be 3 degrees from horizontal.
 Knowing I had a 3 degree tapered router bit I then cut the curves using that bit.
 Look close at the base of the table in this photo and you'll see the crisscross pattern curves all blend together.

 Now that all parts are made and assembly is verified, It is time to put some stain and top finish on the base boards and the table top.